What a Digital Marketing Agency Should Keep in Mind When Promoting a Marketplace Using Social Media

 Try to get as much of customer-generated content on a platform as you can.
-For example, reviews on products, these are more likely will enhance the content quality.
+For example, reviews on products, are more likely will enhance the content quality.
 Moreover, research shows that pages that provide customer reviews convert about 58% more visits.

 Still it won’t be easy, especially with service marketplaces.
-There you can try to utilize customer reviews on suppliers, that will also play into your hands.
+There you can try to utilize customer reviews on suppliers, which will also play into your hands.
 In terms of content that’s basically it.
 But as you see, even though great content is what Google and other search engines want, this is by far not the only thing that plays a role in marketplace promotion.

 How else does marketplace promotion is different from common website promotion?